Table of contents

 What is artificial intelligence in business?

 Artificial intelligence is a field of computer science focused on the simulation of human-like intelligence in machines.
 Artificial intelligence technology makes it possible for digital computers (or computer-controlled smart machines) to solve problems or perform other tasks that previously required human input.
 Examples of AI performing human tasks include ChatGPT turning out text, audio, or imagery in response to prompts or an autonomous vehicle navigating its surroundings.

 The problems and tasks AI can assist with take many forms, as businesses are adopting AI to save time or drive up productivity in a variety of environments and use cases.

-In manufacturing environments, for example, humans are working side-by-side with cobots — aka collaborative robots — capable of learning and adapting to new industrial tasks.
-Marketing teams are using generative AI like ChatGPT to personalize emails and write SEO-friendly content.
-And human resources departments are applying AI in hiring scenarios, like using AI-powered software to screen job candidates and analyze applications.
+In manufacturing environments, for example, humans are working side-by-side with cobots (aka collaborative robots) capable of learning and adapting to new industrial tasks.
+Marketing teams are using generative AI like ChatGPT to personalise emails and write SEO-friendly content.
+And human resources departments are applying AI in hiring scenarios, like using AI-powered software to screen job candidates and analyse applications.